 - Do not use Solution Control Servers in Distributed and non-Distributed modes simultaneously within the same Configuration environment.
 If you plan to use Distributed SCS in your installation, turn on Distributed mode for all Solution Control Servers you install. - When using Distributed Solution Control Servers, always ensure that each Solution Control Server, either by itself or as part of a high-availability pair, is running on the host which it controls.
 Failure to do so can, in some cases, result in unpredictable behavior of the Solution Control Servers in the Distributed configuration.
-For example, different Solution Control Servers may start competing for control over Applications on the Host. - When working with applications in HA pairs, the same distributed SCS must be configured to control both applications working in each HA pair. - If you are planning to use an SNMP Master Agent MA with your Distributed SCS environment, use only one SNMP MA (or one HA pair, if required).
-The one SNMP MA can access and handle all traps and queries from all of the distributed servers.
-Deploying multiple SNMP Master Agents in a distributed system might lead to duplicate alarms and traps being generated. - 1.
-Configure Distributed Solution Control Servers in Distributed mode. [+] Show steps - a.
+For example, different Solution Control Servers may start competing for control over Applications on the Host. - When working with applications in HA pairs, the same distributed SCS must be configured to control both applications working in each HA pair. - 1.
+Configure Distributed Solution Control Servers in Distributed mode. - a.
 Configure as many Solution Control Server Application objects as necessary, as described in Solution Control Server. - b.
-Turn on Distributed mode for each Solution Control Server Application object, by setting the following configuration options in the [general] section: - distributed\mode=0N - distributed\rights=DEFAULT - c.
-If you are planning to leave any of the >Host, Application, or Solution objects unassigned-that is, without specifying which SCS is to control them-dedicate one SCS to the control of all unassigned hosts, applications, and solutions.
-To instruct one SCS to work in this mode, set the following values for configuration options in the [general] section for that particular SCS application:
+Turn on Distributed mode for each Solution Control Server Application object, by setting the following configuration options in the [general] section: - distributed\mode=on - distributed\rights=default - c.
+If you are planning to leave any of the Host, Application, or Solution objects unassigned-that is, without specifying which SCS is to control them-dedicate one SCS to the control of all unassigned hosts, applications, and solutions.
+To instruct one SCS to work in this mode, set the following values for configuration options in the [general] section for that particular SCS application: - distributed\mode=on